sujal018/Content-Management-System/README.md

 ## 👨‍💻 Author

 **Sujal Sahu**
-📍 BE IT Student | Java Developer | Data Analytics Enthusiast
+📍 BE IT | Java Developer | Data Analytics Enthusiast

 ---